-Osteoarthritis of the spine is the most common type of spinal arthritis, affecting the facet joints of the spine.
+Arthritis of the spine is the most common type of spinal arthritis, affecting the facet joints of the spine.
 Facet joints are sliding joints found in the posterior portion of each vertebra.
 These joints allow the sliding of a vertebra over its adjacent one when flexing or extending the back.
-As we age, the articular cartilage of the facet joints degrades and becomes rough and worn out.
+As we age, the articular cartilage of the facet joints degenerate and becomes rough and worn out.
 This can result in inflammation, the formation of bone spurs, stiffness and pain, making the sliding action of a vertebra extremely painful.

 Factors that can speed up this degrading of facet articular cartilage include:

 - Overuse of the joint

 There is no cure for most types of arthritis.
 Treatment for arthritis of the spine focuses on minimizing pain.
 To help reduce stress on the affected joints, weight management may be recommended.
 Rest, anti-inflammatory medications or gentle chiropractic therapy may also help to reduce symptoms.
 Many patients find steroid injections to be helpful, which are slow-release doses of cortisone to reduce inflammation and decrease pain.
 Gentle, low-impact exercises may also improve strength, flexibility, endurance and endorphin levels.

 Surgery for arthritis of the spine